— × —

 A Unique Nuno Felt Fabric for a Dreamy Wedding Dress

 During the past few months I have been collaborating with Sole Alonso, a brand that designs and creates made-to-measure wedding dresses, bridesmaid’s dresses and party dresses.
 I think Sole Alonso is a wonderful designer.
 When I see one of her wedding dresses I feel that it has something very special, that it is unique, perfect for the bride she has designed it for. (more…)

-Caring for Hand-Painted Silk
+Caring for Hand-Painted Silk Garments